msssk/dgrid/demos/laboratory/README.md

 ## Overview

 The dgrid Laboratory is built using dgrid and provides a UI for defining and configuring your own dgrid.
 The configuration will be rendered in a demo grid and if you click the "Code" button you can see source code for creating the grid in your own application.
+While the Laboratory can be helpful in getting started creating and configuring your own grid, you will definitely want to read dgrid's [documentation](https://github.com/SitePen/dgrid/tree/master/doc) and [tutorials](http://dgrid.io/#tutorials).

-The documentation below gives some information on the overall architecture of the Laboratory and some more detailed information on some of the more prominent modules.
+The documentation below gives some information on the overall architecture of the Laboratory and some more detailed information on some of its more prominent modules.

 * `index.html`: application entry point
 * `Laboratory.js`: top-level widget with full-page UI layout